Multitensors as monads on categories of enriched graphs

 between slice categories is a right adjoint.
-When $V$ has a terminal object $1$, it suffices for l.r.a-ness that $F_1$ be a right adjoint.
-Recall moreover that l.r.a functors preserve all connected limits, and thus in particular pullbacks.
-A monad $(T,\eta,\mu)$ on a category $V$ is l.r.a (as a monad) when $T$ is l.r.a as a functor and $\eta$ and $\mu$ are cartesian.
+When $V$ has a terminal object $1$, it suffices for local right adjoint-ness that $F_1$ be a right adjoint.
+Recall moreover that local right adjoint functors preserve all connected limits, and thus in particular pullbacks.
+A monad $(T,\eta,\mu)$ on a category $V$ is local right adjoint (as a monad) when $T$ is local right adjoint as a functor and $\eta$ and $\mu$ are cartesian.
 Thus this is a slightly stronger condition on a monad than being cartesian.
 Local right adjoint monads, especially defined on presheaf categories, are fundamental to higher category theory.
-Indeed a deeper understanding of such monads is the key to understanding the relationship between the operadic and homotopical approaches to the subject \cite{Fam2fun}.
-Similarly one has the notion of an l.r.a multitensor, with a multitensor $(E,u,\sigma)$ on a category $V$ being \emph{l.r.a} when the functor $E:MV \to V$ is l.r.a, and $u$ and $\sigma$ are cartesian transformations.
+Indeed a deeper understanding of such monads is the key to understanding the relationship between the operadic and homotopical approaches to the subject \cite{Weber-Fam2fun}.
+Similarly one has the notion of an local right adjoint multitensor, with a multitensor $(E,u,\sigma)$ on a category $V$ being \emph{local right adjoint} when the functor $E:MV \to V$ is local right adjoint, and $u$ and $\sigma$ are cartesian transformations.

-For a functor $F:\coprod_{i \in I} V_i \to W$ to be l.r.a is equivalent to each of the induced $F_i:V_i \to W$ being l.r.a, because for $X \in V_i$, $F_X = (F_i)_X$.
-Thus the condition that $E:MV \to V$ be l.r.a is equivalent to the condition that each of the $E_n$'s is l.r.a.
-The condition that a functor $F:V_1 \times ... \times V_n \to W$ to be l.r.a is equivalent to the condition that it be l.r.a in each variable, and moreover that it send the basic pullbacks (\ref{eq:elementary-pbs-in-cartesian-product}) in $V_1 \times ... \times V_n$ to pullbacks in $W$.
-For suppose $F$ is l.r.a.
+For a functor $F:\coprod_{i \in I} V_i \to W$ to be local right adjoint is equivalent to each of the induced $F_i:V_i \to W$ being local right adjoint, because for $X \in V_i$, $F_X = (F_i)_X$.
+Thus the condition that $E:MV \to V$ be local right adjoint is equivalent to the condition that each of the $E_n$'s is local right adjoint.
+The condition that a functor $F:V_1 \times ... \times V_n \to W$ to be local right adjoint is equivalent to the condition that it be local right adjoint in each variable, and moreover that it send the basic pullbacks (\ref{eq:elementary-pbs-in-cartesian-product}) in $V_1 \times ... \times V_n$ to pullbacks in $W$.
+For suppose $F$ is local right adjoint.
 Then since it preserves all pullbacks it preserves those of the form (\ref{eq:elementary-pbs-in-cartesian-product}).
 Moreover for $1 \leq i \leq n$ the functor

 can be written as the composite